-Definition A unique 7-character iden A unique 7-character identification number assigned to a person by the NHI system.
-Source standards Data type Alphanumeric Representational class Identifier Field size Max: 7 Representational layout AAANNAC

-Value domain Valid NHI number only A - is an alphabetic character but not 'I' or 'O' N - is a number 0-9 C - is an alphabetic check character (A-Y, excluding I and O), calculated using the algorithm in Table 3 below Obligation Mandatory Guide for use Only the NHI system generates the unique NHI number that is assigned to a person's identity.
+Definition A unique 7-character NHI system.
+A unique 7-character identification number assigned to a person by the NHI system.
+Source standards Data type Alphanumeric Alphanumeric Representational class Identifier Field size Max: 7 Representational layout AAANN Value domain Valid NHI number only A - is an alphabetic character but not 'I' or 'O' N - is a number 0-9 C - is an alphabetic check character (A-Y, excluding I and O), calculated using the algorithm in Table 3 below Obligation Mandatory Mandatory Guide for use Only the NHI system generates the unique NHI number that is assigned to a person's identity.
 NHI numbers are not reused once assigned to a person.
-Where more than one number exists for a person, one number is declared 'live' and all other numbers are made 'dormant' and attached to the live record.
-The NHI number is the primary key for patients' records.
-The assignment of the first six characters is arbitrary and bears no relationship to the individual to whom the NHI number is assigned.
-The NHI number is represented with the alphabetic characters in upper case.
+Where more than one number exists for a person, one number is declared 'live' and all other numbers are made 'dormant' and attached to the live record. e primary key for patients' records. e first six characters is arbitrary and vidual to whom the NHI number is a The NHI number is recase. presented with the alphabetic chara cters in upper